What is hydrostatic head?

 What gear has a hydrostatic head rating?

-Hydrostatic head ratings are normally quoted for products that claim to be waterproof.
+Hydrostatic head ratings are normally quoted for products that are claimed to be waterproof.

-For triathletes, waterproof jackets (for both running and cycling) and dry bags will be where you’re most likely to come across a hydrostatic head rating, though you could also spot them when buying a waterproof running hat, for example.
+For triathletes, waterproof jackets and dry bags will be where you’re most likely to come across a hydrostatic head rating.
+Though you could also spot them when buying a waterproof running hat, for example.

 Outside of the multisport world, you’d also find hydrostatic head ratings quoted for things like tents.